 A CareNet Counseling Center of Wake Forest Baptist Health

 Jennifer Lamberth, MA, LMFT, is a North Carolina Licensed Marriage and Family Therapist.
 She received her Master of Arts in Marriage and Family Therapy from Liberty University in Lynchburg, VA.
 She has several years of experience both working within the local military and civilian communities.
 Jennifer is a Clinical Member of the American Association of Marriage and Family Therapy (AAMFT) and holds Professional Membership with American Association of Christian Counselors (AACC), and American Counseling Association (ACA).
 She has experience as an Emergency Services Clinician and Counselor at a Mental Health Center (Harnett County).
 Jennifer has experience in treating Anxiety, Depression, Bipolar Disorder, Personality Disorder, Life Transition Issues, Post Traumatic Stress Disorder, Grief, Anger Management, and Women Issues.
 She also has experience working with Parenting Issues, Couples, Marital issues and Family-related concerns.
 Jennifer has received training in Eye Movement Desensitization Reprocessing (EMDR) through the EMDR Institute, Inc. In the past, she has served as a volunteer with the American Red Cross, Cumberland County Hospice, Fayetteville Care Clinic and the CONTACT Crisis Center.
 Jennifer is available for counseling men, women, and children ages six and up, adolescent and families.
 Counseling can be conducted in a variety of settings such as individual, couples, marital, and family.
 Jennifer works out of our Highland office and also provides telehealth services.

 Elizabeth Ramos, MSW, LCSW, LCAS, CCSis a Licensed Clinical Social Worker and Licensed Clinical Addiction Specialist.
 She has worked with people who suffer from the disease of addiction and their family members for over 25 years.
 She was a member of the Substance Abuse Outpatient Program at the Cumberland County Mental Health Center for over 20 years.
 She is a member of the Board of Directors of the Myrover-Reese Fellowship Homes, a member of the NC Commission for Mental Health/Developmental Disabilities/Substance Abuse Services, a member of the Board of the NC Substance Abuse Professional Practice Board and a member of the Board of the NC Foundation for Alcohol and Drug Studies.
 She also supervises individuals who are seeking a license in substance abuse or social work.
 She treats for depression, anxiety, anger management, marriage and trauma.
 She is trained in Eye Movement Desensitization and Reprocessing (EMDR).
 She holds an Associate Degree in Psychology from Fayetteville State University, (1996); a Bachelor's Degree in Social Work from Methodist University (2001); and a Masters in Social Work from Fayetteville State University (2005).
 Mrs. Ramos joined the staff of the Fayetteville Family Life Center in 2006.
-Elizabeth works out of our Highland office and Haymount United Methodist Church and also provides telehealth services.
+Elizabeth works out of our satellite office at Haymount United Methodist Church and also provides telehealth services.